-If you are being introduced to something new, your instructor will explain it to you, give you a demonstration, (if appropriate), and you will then practice.
-You will never be “thrown in at the deep end”, or asked to do more than you are capable of doing.
-The lesson will finish with a review and discussion on how things went.
-If you need to do any preparation for your next lesson, your instructor will set this for you.
+With every introduction to a new subject, your instructor will explain to you in full and demonstrate how it’s done and if appropriate your turn to practice.
+You will never be “thrown in at the deep end”, or be asked more than you are capable of doing.
+After the lesson has finish, your instructor will review and discuss how things went and then prepare for your next lesson.

-People learn best if there is a focus on just one or two things per lesson.
-That way you can remember those few things.
-It is surprising how soon all of this adds up to a lot.
-If you try and pay attention to too many things per lesson you will end up remembering little.
+We will teach you to focus on just one or two skills per lesson.
+That way you can remember those few skills and learn them quickly.
+If we taught you to learn many skills during a lesson, you will remember little and it will take far longer to achieve them and you may end up feeling frustrated.
 (One of the reasons why intensive courses are not always the best way to learn).